Data Processing Devices

 Basically, registers are used to store the most frequently accessed data items in order to feed the processor reliably.

-Multi Core Processors
+Multi Core Processing Devices

 One such innovation was the introduction of the multicore processor, a single microprocessor chip capable of multiple processor cores.
 In 2005, Intel and AMD released roadmap chips with multicore designs.

 Intel’s Pentium D was a non-native dual-core processor compared to AMD’s Athlon X2 dual processor, a chip intended for higher end Servers.
 But this It was only the beginning of revolutionary trends in microprocessor chips.
-Over the next years, multicore processors evolved from dual core chips i.e Intel Core 2 Duo to ten cores i.e. Intel Xion E7 – 2850.
+Over the next years, multicore processors evolved from dual-core chips i.e Intel Core 2 Duo to ten cores i.e. Intel Xion E7 – 2850.

 Overall, multi-core processors offer more than the basics of a single core processor and capable of multitasking and multiprocessing assignments even within individual applications.

-How the Microprocessor Works
+How the CPU Works